 Skip to content

-When we conducted our first full emissions audit in 2021, we learned that aluminum was the single biggest contributor to our overall greenhouse gas emissions.
-So we’ve tackled this problem-material head-on, rethinking everything about how and where we source aluminum.
+When we conducted our first full emissions audit in 2021, we learned that aluminium was the single biggest contributor to our overall greenhouse gas emissions.
+So we’ve tackled this problem material head-on, rethinking everything about how and where we source aluminium.
 The key?
 It’s not just the material, but how it’s made.

-We created a new sustainable aluminum sourcing policy and are now getting aluminum from suppliers powered by renewable energy.
+We’ve created a new sustainable aluminium sourcing policy and are now getting aluminium from suppliers powered by renewable energy.
 In some cases, we’ve helped our partners upgrade their facilities to meet the higher environmental standards of our new standards.

 This shift is making an impact.
-By February 2025, thousands of Trek city, mountain, and road frames had been made with low-emission aluminum — and this was just the beginning.
+By February 2025, thousands of Trek city, mountain and road frames had been made with low-emission aluminium – and this was just the beginning.

-Here’s a closer look at our journey in pursuit of the world’s lowest-emission aluminum bike.
+Here’s a closer look at our journey in pursuit of the world’s lowest-emission aluminium bike.

 Same bikes.
 Made better.